Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Notation and setup

 Equality (\ref{STFT}) indicates that the short-time Fourier transform on $\mathbb{C}^M$ can be efficiently computed using the \emph{fast Fourier transform} (FFT), an efficient algorithm to compute the discrete Fourier transform of a vector.
-Phase retrieval with time-frequency structured measurements benefits from this, as it reduces the run time of a recovery algorithm.
+Phase retrieval with time-frequency structured measurements benefits from this, as it reduces the run time of recovery algorithms.

 As we shall use polarization for phase retrieval, we would like to choose a window function $g$ so that the frame $(g, \Lambda)$ is a \emph{full spark frame}, that is, so that for any subset $S\subset(g, \Lambda)$ of frame vectors with $|S|\ge M$, $S$ spans $\mathbb{C}^M$ \cite{Alex}.
 Note that if the full Gabor system $(g, \mathbb{Z}_M\times \mathbb{Z}_M)$ is full spark, then so is $(g, \Lambda)$, for any $\Lambda \subset \mathbb{Z}_M\times \mathbb{Z}_M$.